About the Redhead

 Average weight: M 2.4 lbs., F 2.1 lbs.

-Description: Male redheads have a reddish head and upper neck with a black lower neck, foreback and breast.
+Male redheads have a reddish head and upper neck with a black lower neck, foreback and breast.
 The remaining back is a dark grayish color.
 The hind back and tail are brownish-black.
 A broad band of light gray extends across the dusky gray wing and out onto the primaries, which helps distinguish it from scaup.
 The legs and feet are gray, and the bill is light blue-gray with a whitish band behind a relatively wide black tip.
-The male call resembles the "meow" of a cat.
 Female redheads have a reddish-brown head, neck and breast, with a buff white chin and throat and an indistinct eye ring and stripe behind the eye.
 The flanks are warm brown, contrasting little with the breast, but with buffer fringes.
 The upper parts are darker and duller brown, with the upper-wing-coverts browner than on the male; otherwise the wing is similar to that of the male.
 The bill is duller than the male's, but similar in pattern.